-Why giving a presentation is important?
+Why giving a presentation is important

-Scientific communication is essential for helping us to understand this world.
+Scientific communication is essential for helping us to understand the world.
 Researchers who discover the wonders of science must tell others about their findings in clear terms.
-Scientists must communicate their information of new discoveries in order to add to the pool of scientific knowledge.
+Scientists must communicate their information of new discoveries in order to contribute to scientific knowledge.